ZyanyaRios/cse15l-lab-reports/LabReport1.md

 ```
 * Working Directory: lecture1
 * The output of `cd` with a file as an argument results in the error message of `Not a directory`.
 The command cannot execute its function to change directories.
 * The output is an error because the command `cd` can only be used with a directory as an argument, not a file.
+The `cd` command cannot change directories to a file.

 ## ls
 ```